aayushchouhan24/shader3/Readme.md

 ## 📄 License

-`Shader3` is licensed under the MIT License.
+`Shader3` is licensed under the ICS License.
 For more information, refer to the [LICENSE](LICENSE) file.

 ## 🙌 Acknowledgements